 We can change this, by improving the working conditions and job security of contract academic staff.

-Fair Employment Week is held at the end of October each year.
+Fair Employment Week is held in October each year.
 CAUT members across Canada are hosting events on campus to support fair treatment of all academic staff.
+In 2019, Fair Employment Week takes place from Oct 7-11, 2019.

 In 2018, the FSA and our Caucus on Part-Time Studies (COPTS) participated in the campaign from Oct 22-26:

 - Shared campaign posters, t-shirts, and buttons around campus

 - Had an FEW table at the Oct 24th AGM

 - Co-hosted the 3rd annual FEW social event co-hosting with faculty associations around the Lower Mainland

 Previous Fair Employment Week Celebrations